 Has your zero-waste lifestyle been challenged during the pandemic?

 Yes.
-For example, I have donated disposable masks to migrant worker organizations who are distributing it to migrant workers.
+For example, I have donated disposable masks to migrant worker organisations who are distributing it to migrant workers.
 People ask how it aligns with my “zero-waste lifestyle.”
-I feel that it is about intentional care—be it for the planet or for communities—and seeing what is the best thing to do in each moment.
+I feel that it is about intentional care — be it for the planet or for communities — and seeing what is the best thing to do in each moment.

 Do you think your zero-waste lifestyle helped you adapt to circuit breaker measures?